View Gallery Westobou River Crossing & Higher Education/Civic District

 The Higher Education/Civic District includes several city facilities including the Municipal Building and the Augusta Museum of History.
 With open land and buildings that could easily be retrofitted to educational facilities, this area could easily become a cornerstone for additional higher education capacity downtown.
 Being strategically located along the Gordon Highway, there is excellent access to the high technology centers of the Savannah River Site, Fort Gordon, the Phinizy Center for Water Sciences Swamp & Nature Park, and Augusta University.

 Already, the old Academy of Richmond County on Telfair Street has been turned into The Clubhou.se, a space for entrepreneurs, programmers, software designers and engineers who need a tech incubator.
-Even the $22 million Miller Theater renovation/rehabilitation project is including a 35,000 square foot space on Broad Street in the old Cullum's Building to house a music institute with classrooms.
+In addition, the $22 million Miller Theater renovation/rehabilitation project is including a 35,000 square foot space on Broad Street in the old Cullum's Building to house a music institute with classrooms.

 To jump start this project, the City of North Augusta acquired acreage between the 5th Street Bridge and U.S. Route #1 and developed a new intersection for ease in traffic flow.
 The ribbon-cutting for this new interchange occurred on 11/16/2009.